 Three Focus Failures and How to Avoid Them

-In How To Get Focused for 2018, I covered three reasons that people fail to stay focused on goals they set for themselves:
+In my last article, How To Get Focused for 2019, I covered three reasons that people fail to stay focused on goals they set for themselves:

 - The first was not defining those goals with enough precision to let me execute on them.

 - The second was being paralyzed between the need to implement fast, to launch my work, and to be strategic, to consider what work was worth launching and at what point.
 The result is often chasing shiny objects and not accomplishing anything meaningful.

 - The final one was doing the work which was easiest and not the work which required the most courage, the emotionally challenging work that leads to real leaps forward.

 In this article, I’m going to look at common problems with most planning and task management systems people use and why they fail to help you focus.
 I’ll also talk about how to avoid those mistakes so you can stay clear, confident and focused on your top priority.